São Paulo Revolt of 1924: The tenentist cause

 Tenentes or lieutenants and senior officers of the Brazilian Army, veterans of the 1922 Copacabana Fort revolt, were the initial nucleus of subsequent revolts, including the one in São Paulo in 1924.
 Participation by the same individuals connects these moments, despite new supporters and agendas in the 1924 revolt.
 The rebellion also encompassed lower ranks of the army, military personnel from the Public Force of São Paulo, and civilians.
 Historiography addresses the tenentes as representatives of certain sectors of society (dissident oligarchies, middle classes) and also as a result of internal dynamics in the army.
 More concerned with military honor in 1922, two years later the tenentes had already developed a political vision beyond institutional issues.

 These rebels or revolutionaries are more easily defined by what they were against than what they were for.
 The 1922 revolt wanted to prevent Artur Bernardes from taking office as President of Brazil; when this failed, its 1924 successor wanted him out of office.
 The issue was not so much the president himself, but what he represented: the hegemony of the agrarian oligarchies of São Paulo and Minas Gerais in Brazil's politics ("coffee with milk" politics), the power of local coronelism, electoral fraud, corruption, cronyism and favoritism in public affairs, all characteristic of politics in the Old Republic.

 They were outraged by what they saw as the president's vengeful persecution of former members of the Republican Reaction, the coalition that faced him in the 1922 election.
 The president submitted Rio de Janeiro to federal intervention and Bahia to a state of emergency.
 In Rio Grande do Sul, Bernardes prevented the re-election of Borges de Medeiros as part of the Pact of Pedras Altas, which concluded the 1923 revolution.
 His government had authoritarian tendencies, beginning under a state of emergency and renewing it until December 1923.
 The 1922 rebels were subjected to a rigorous and arbitrary trial.
+The tenentes believed that the army was being used as a praetorian guard by the President of Brazil, shielding acts of dubious legality (such as the intervention in Rio de Janeiro) under the pretext of respecting discipline and hierarchy.